 Before jumping headlong into an investment, take some time to think through all aspects of the project.

 When it comes to putting new windows in your house, the first question to consider is whether or not the investment in new windows is worth the cost.

 Energy Savings of New Windows

-Most people know that replacing their old windows with energy-efficient windows reduces the heating and cooling costs in their homes.
+Most people know that replacing their old windows with energy-efficient ones reduces their homes' heating and cooling costs.

 However, if energy savings were the only benefit of new windows, the investment would probably not be worth it.

 The U.S. Department of Energy estimates that you'll save between $126 to $465 a year by replacing single-pane windows in your home.
 If you already have double-pane windows that you are simply upgrading, you can plan on $27 to $111 in yearly savings.

 The cost of windows varies depending on the size, type, and quality.
-The average price for a new window is $650.
+The average price for a new window is $700.